incubateur-ademe/nosgestesclimat/docs/translation.md

 This allows to automatically detect missing translation and those which are not up to date.

-At the end to compile JSON file parsed by the website's engine, the script [`rulesToJSON.js`](#rulestojsonjs) will override the _mécanismes_ of the model by the ones present in the corresponding `translated-rules-<lang>.yaml` file.
+At the end to compile the JSON file parsed by the website's engine, the script [`rulesToJSON.js`](#rulestojsonjs) will override the _mécanismes_ of the model by the ones present in the corresponding `translated-rules-<lang>.yaml` file.